 Currently there is no cure for Parkinson’s disease—the therapies listed here provide only symptomatic improvement.

 Drug therapy involves stimulating communication to the motor part of the brain.
 Different classes of drugs can provide more dopamine to the brain (levodopa therapy), reduce dopamine breakdown (MAO-inhibitors or COMT-inhibitors), or mimic the effects of dopamine (dopamine agonists).
 As the disease progresses, there is a need to use the most potent medication, levodopa therapy.
 However, within a few years of initiating levodopa therapy, most patients develop motor fluctuations (on-off periods) and dyskinesias in addition to treatment refractory Parkinson's disease symptoms, like freezing and dementia.
 Dyskinesias are involuntary movements that represent the most challenging of the drug therapy complications faced by Parkinson’s disease patients.
-Even with optimal intervals and dosages of medication, the amount of time spent with good motor control declines in late-stage Parkinson's disease, and it is at this point that patients consider surgical options to improve their quality of life.

 Deep Brain Stimulation